LinuxBozo/jsonresume-theme-kendall/README.md

 Every section is optional also.
 If per se, you do not include the publications array in your resume.json, no publications section will appear.

 If you find any other problems with this theme in specified, do feel free to leave an issue.
 Thanks.

-## Colophon

-Thanks to [Jared Cubilla](https://github.com/JaredCubilla) for the basis of this theme.

-Thanks to the wonderful [Font Awesome](https://fontawesome.io) for their free-to-use icon font, and a big thank you to the JSONResume theme for their wonderful idea and helping me with a few issues on my part.